springer-math/Mathematics-of-Epidemics-on-Networks/docs/index.rst

   - Gillespie algorithms for Markovian dynamics

-    - lots of effort to optimize these (making the unweighted version comparable to the event-based simulation)
+    - Through some careful optimization the unweighted SIS/SIR versions are comparable to the event-based simulation.
     - The weighted version is slower, but still reasonably fast.
+    - There are methods for generic simple contagions and generic complex contagions.

   - discrete-time (synchronous update) models
   - tools for visualizing and animating simulated epidemics.